UltCombo/gulp-buster/README.md

 ## Architecture

-Each `bust()` call creates a new transform stream associated with a new (empty) object which serves as a cache for the generated hashes of the files that are piped into this stream.
+When gulp-buster is initialized, it creates an empty object which serves as a cache for the generated hashes.
+Generated hashes are then grouped by the `options.fileName` parameter.
+That means, piping two different streams into `bust('foo.json')` will merge both of those streams' files' hashes into the same output file.
 This approach's main pros are:

 - Allows piping only modified files into gulp-buster, the other hashes are retrieved from the cache when generating the output file;
-- Deleted files' hashes are automatically cleaned on startup, as the hashes cache object starts empty on every startup.
+- Deleted files' hashes are automatically cleaned on startup, as the hashes cache object starts empty on every startup;
+- Although this feature is very similar to [gulp-remember](https://github.com/ahaurw01/gulp-remember), gulp-buster's hashes cache is much more efficient.
+Using gulp-remember would cause all of the files that have ever went through the stream to be re-hashed whenever piping any new file, unlike gulp-buster's hashes cache which allows hashing only the files that are piped into gulp-buster.

 There are close to no cons, the only notable drawback is that all the to-be-busted files must be piped into gulp-buster (preferably at startup) before it generates the output file with all hashes that you'd expect.
 A feature to allow inputting an already-generated hashes file was considered in order to avoid having to pipe all the to-be-busted files at startup, but that seems to bring more cons than pros -- the auto-cleanup of deleted files' hashes would no longer happen, outdated hashes could stay in the output hashes file if the to-be-busted files were edited while gulp was not running, and finally it'd also be incompatible with the `transform` and `formatter` features.